 Not literature but has likely inspired more commentary than many novels.

-Aviatrexx Premium Member about 4 hours ago
+Aviatrexx Premium Member 28 days ago

 Love how Mrs. Olsen’s hairbun manages to separate from her head when she’s really surprised.
 Unless she always wears a hat that looks like a bun … ;-)